interTwin-eu/itwinai/tutorials/distributed-ml/torch-tutorial-0-basics/README.md

 > [!NOTE]
 > NOTE: Assuming 4 GPUs are available.

+If your setup has a different number of GPUs, change the `-np=4` part.

 > [!WARNING]
 > To use `horovodrun`, make sure that `mpirun` is available in your environment.
 Otherwise
 > you cannot use Horovod.